Glover-Lab-Tulane/Computational_Tutorials/fastq_Seurat.md

-This documentation covers the integration of **Honeycomb Bio BeeNet** for processing scRNA-seq data and the subsequent workflow for merging these datasets into a unified Seurat object.

----

 # Single-Cell RNA-Seq: BeeNet Plus & Seurat Integration

 This guide details the transition from BeeNet-processed FASTQ files to a merged, multi-sample Seurat object on the Cypress HPC.